cooolbabu/AzureWS-2/README.md

 # AzureWS

- WorkSpace Repo for all work in Azure
+ WorkSpace Repo for all work on Azure

 ### Azure IoT to ADT